-Refer to the session for registration and session details.
+Refer to the session for registration and session details:

-The Welcome Letter you received when you first enrolled has instructions.
+The Welcome Letter you received when you first enrolled has instructions to register your account.
 If you do not have a copy of your Welcome Letter, call the MHCP Provider Call Center to ask for a copy.
 When you register your account, you can choose who you want to be in charge of the account as the administrator.
 This person will be able to give others access, if needed, and check the mailbox regularly for communication from MHCP.

 MN–ITS announcements and availability